japila-books/apache-spark-internals/docs/accumulators.md

 driver:  println(accumulator.value)
 ```

 Accumulators are not thread-safe.
-They do not really have to since the xref:scheduler:DAGScheduler.adoc#updateAccumulators[DAGScheduler.updateAccumulators] method that the driver uses to update the values of accumulators after a task completes (successfully or with a failure) is only executed on a xref:scheduler:DAGScheduler.adoc#eventProcessLoop[single thread that runs scheduling loop].
+They do not really have to since the scheduler:DAGScheduler.md#updateAccumulators[DAGScheduler.updateAccumulators] method that the driver uses to update the values of accumulators after a task completes (successfully or with a failure) is only executed on a scheduler:DAGScheduler.md#eventProcessLoop[single thread that runs scheduling loop].
 Beside that, they are write-only data structures for workers that have their own local accumulator reference whereas accessing the value of an accumulator is only allowed by the driver.

 Accumulators are serializable so they can safely be referenced in the code executed in executors and then safely send over the wire for execution.